What is Berkeley Moshav?

 Who will live in Berkeley Moshav?

 Anyone who wants to live a close-knit, intentional Jewish community.
 Our vision is to be an inclusive community of 20-25 households that are diverse in age, income, family composition, and Jewish observance.
-We are open to people of every religious, ethnic, gender, and sexual orientation.
+We are open and welcoming to people of every religious, ethnic, gender, and sexual orientation.

 Do I have to be Jewish to live in Berkeley Moshav?